box/developer.box.com/pages/index.md

 <Tile type="users" title="1.
 Explore user types" href="/guides/getting-started/user-types/">

-Box Platform has different user options depending on the use case.
+Box Platform covers many use cases that may require different user types.
-Before developing, review this guide to understand the differences.
+Learn more about the
+difference between the types.

 </Tile>

 <Tile type="apps" title="2.
 Understand application types" href="/guides/applications/select/">

-When creating a new application, you have three choices: custom, limited access, and skill.
-This section describes the differences between them.
+When creating applications, you can choose from several types.
+Read this guide to see which one fits your needs best.

 </Tile>

 <Tile type="authentication" title="3.
 Learn authentication methods" href="/guides/authentication/select/">

 Box Platform supports OAuth 2.0, JSON Web Token(JWT), Client Credentials, and App Token authentication.
-The methods available are based on the application type selected.
+Check with method applies to your application.

 </Tile>

 <Tile type="cli" title="4.
 Set up Box CLI" href="/guides/cli/quick-start/">

-Optionally, follow the Box CLI quick start guide in order to have an API testing space.
-This tool can come to your aide when you get stuck.
-It takes less than five minutes!
+Optionally, follow the Box CLI quickstart guide to have an API testing space.
+It takes less than five minutes to start developing!

 </Tile>

 <Tile type="architecture" title="5.
 Create an architecture pattern" href="/guides/getting-started/architecture-patterns/">

 We always recommended putting pen to paper and drawing out your solution.
-Checkout the most common architecture patterns in this guide.
+Have a look at the most common architecture patterns to get inspired!

 </Tile>

 <Tile type="create" title="6.
 Create the application" href="https://app.box.com/developers/console">

 Now, you can start building!
-Visit the Developer Console.
-Create an application based on the choices you've selected from the learnings in the other steps.
+Launch the Developer Console and create an application of your choice.

 </Tile>

 <Tile type="authorize" title="7.
 Authorize the application" href="/guides/authorization/">

-Depending on the authentication method selected, you may have to have the primary administrator of your Box instance authorize you new app.
-Check details here!
+Read about the authorization requirements you have to fulfill to start using you app.

 </Tile>

 <Tile type="code" title="8.
 Start coding" href="#sdks-and-tools">

-Finally, utilise our developer tool kit: API Reference, SDKS, Box CLI, Postman Collection, Box UI Elements and much more!
+Finally, explore our developer tool kit: API Reference, SDKS, Box CLI, Postman Collection, Box UI Elements and much more!

 </Tile>